timwalsh300/open-world-vf/README.md

-### This repository contains the steps and code to reproduce the work for "Exploring the Capabilities and Limitations of Video Stream Fingerprinting" (to be presented at the SecWeb 2024 workshop) and my dissertation.
+### This repository contains the steps and code to reproduce the work for "Exploring the Capabilities and Limitations of Video Stream Fingerprinting" (presented at the SecWeb 2024 workshop) and my dissertation.

 This is a work-in-progress through at least mid-2025, and intended only for academic research purposes.
 The sister repository with the code (and lists of our URLs) for our dataset collection effort is https://github.com/timwalsh300/tor-browser-crawler-video